St Mirren 4-1 The New Saints

 St Mirren came from behind to beat Welsh Premier League champions The New Saints and book a Scottish Challenge Cup final date with Dundee United.

-Ryan Brobbel swept a dipping shot over St Mirren keeper Paul Harrison to give the visitors the lead before half-time.
+Ryan Brobbel swept a dipping shot over St Mirren keeper Billy O'Brien to give the visitors the lead before half-time.

 But in a dramatic five-minute spell, Stephen McGinn rifled in a 25-yarder before TNS' Steven Saunders saw red and Stevie Mallan curled in the free-kick.